continuul/ws/README.md

 If the active workspace does not change after install, try opening a new shell in case seeing a stale workspace.

+## Renaming Workspaces

+It is occasionally useful to rename a workspace.
+There are two straight-forward methods to accomplish this; the less easy, and very easy.

+The hard way is the following.
+Knowing that `WS_HOME` (`WS_PREFIX`) is the home directory for all your workspaces, simply run a shell `mv` command to move the workspace directory:

+    mv $WS_HOME/workspaces/source $WS_HOME/workspaces/target

+The easy (and equivalent) way is the following.
+If a `<source>` workspace already exists and you want to rename it to `<target>`:

+    ws mv <source> <target>

 ## Removing Workspaces

 Remove some cached versions: